Quick Reference

 TermTop RateNat'l AvgTop Banks

-Rates as of February 2026.
+Rates as of March 2026.
 National averages from FDIC/Bankrate.
-Citibank rates may vary by location.
+Top rates from Newtek Bank, Northern Bank Direct, and others.
 Always verify current rates directly with the institution before opening.

 Earnings on a $10,000 Deposit